router-protocol/router-chain-docs/docs/omnichain-framework/understanding-omnichain-framework/third-party-chain-contracts.md

 sidebar_position: 3
 ---

 Router’s Gateway contracts have a function named `iSend` that facilitates the transmission of a cross-chain request to the middleware contract on the Router Chain.
-Whenever users want to execute a cross-chain request, they can call this function by passing the payload to be transferred from the source to the Router chain.
+Whenever users want to execute a cross-chain request, they can call this function by passing the payload to be transferred from the source to the Router Chain.

 In addition to calling the aforementioned function, the recipient contract on the destination chain will also have to implement the function `iReceive` to handle the requests received from the middleware contract.